enrico2828/ansible-kubernetes/Readme.md

 # Versions

-The following verions will be installed:
+The following versions will be installed:

 * Ubuntu 16.04 for the nodes
 * kubernetes 1.18.3